Viewing and Editing a Subscription

 - VPC peering - Allow unresticted network access between two VPCs.

 - CIDR whitelist - Customers running Redis Cloud on their own cloud infratsructure can limit the network access between the VPCs to the specified CIDR blocks and security groups.

 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IP addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.
 You can connect your VPC in the Redis Cloud subscription to the VPC of your application.
 Then your application can connect securely to your Redis Cloud database using VPC Peering to optimize the performance of your application.

-The VPC peering configuration requires you to initiate VPC peering on your Redis Cloud subcription and accept the VPC peering request for the AWS VPC that you want to peer with.
+The VPC peering configuration requires you to initiate VPC peering on your Redis Cloud Pro or Ultimate subcription and accept the VPC peering request for the AWS VPC that you want to peer with.